 CXI's company-owned branch network continues its positive growth trajectory within the company providing significant and consistent revenue.
+These locations are an established engine for brand awareness in the local communities it serves.
 Through hundreds of thousands of walk-up transactions a year, consumers are introduced to CXI's brand and experience the company's commitment to delivering a quality product with a high level of customer service.
-CXI added two company-owned locations increasing its total from 36 branches to 38 in the 2016 fiscal year.
-Management is committed to finding additional location opportunities and is judicious in selecting when and where it opens company-owned locations moving forward in markets and environments with the most positive indicators of success based on its internal evaluation process.
+Company-owned branch locations utilize their own localized websites and managed online presence to optimized search results.
+The local websites and corporate website combined are served more than 750,000 times a year.